Mohitrewa/coding-ninjas-react-js-skill-test-2-create-album-list/README.md

 The project was built using Create React App.
 To run the project:

 * `npm start or yarn start` a new browser window will appear running the project.
+* my deploymentt for this project is in this link http://skona27.github.io/react-album-with-photos